 Radiofrequency identification (RFID) is a low-cost technology option that any event planning team can use to gather attendee admission information, detect security access permissions and even streamline access to your event.
 “Beacon technology” is a similar concept and allows teams to track attendee preferences and record attendee behaviors to create a more personalized experience.

-RFID tracking is a cost-effective way to help your team gather useful attendee behavioral data.
+RFID wristbands and name tags with RFID direct thermal inserts are two cost-effective options your team can use to gather useful attendee behavioral data.
 Review this information to validate the success of your event and highlight any areas that could use future improvement.
-For example, planners can use RFID technology to track session popularity or the length of attendee visits at each booth.
+For example, planners can use RFID technology as an analytics tool to track session popularity or the length of attendee visits at each booth.

-- Personalize your event right from their wrist: Did you know that RFID wristbands are compatible with RFID event software?
+- Did you know that RFID wristbands are compatible with RFID event software?
 This can help you to provide attendee tracking, event access security, cashless payments, social media integration, and much more.
-Look for PVC card wristbands that come embedded with an RFID chip.

 Product Pictured: RFID Wristband by pc/nametag